prithvijitbasak/react-user-table/README.md

 This project was bootstrapped with React.js and Tailwind CSS.
 This project is a web application which contains a dynamic table that is both editable and deletable.
 The main feature is even after the browser's tab gets closed it preserves the data and renders the information as it was.

-***It is same as the project of main branch just it uses a json file to store and fetch the data f users.***
+***It is same as the project of main branch just it uses a json file to store and fetch the data of users.***

 ***Currently working on project.***